 Physical spaces will be adjusted to meet current distancing recommendations, including by having furniture reconfigured as necessary or spacing marked.

 Testing and Tracing

 Will UMN Morris offer COVID-19 virus testing?

-UMN Morris is working with Stevens Community Medical Center (SCMC) to provide COVID-19 testing for students who are showing symptoms or have been in close contact (fewer than 6’) for 15 minutes or longer with someone diagnosed with COVID-19.
+UMN Morris is working with Stevens Community Medical Center (SCMC) to provide COVID-19 testing for students who are showing symptoms or have been in close contact with someone diagnosed with COVID-19.
 Faculty and staff should seek medical resources from their regular healthcare providers.
-Free COVID-19 testing also is available at the Morris Armory.
-Check the MDH Community Testing Site for dates and times.
-There are additional COVID-19 community testing sites statewide.
-Mail-in saliva testing is available to anyone living in Minnesota.
-And Morris students may take advantage of the MTest clinic on the Twin Cities campus.

 How is the University handling positive cases?

 While it may be concerning to learn of confirmed positive COVID-19 cases on campus, it is up to everyone to respect their privacy and HIPAA regulations.
-Students, faculty, or staff members – or others – who may have been exposed to a confirmed positive case (in close proximity for 15 minutes or more) will be notified by health care or public health officials.
 Names of those positive or exposed will be not released, per HIPAA and FERPA rules.

 What if my professor or someone in my in-person class tests positive for COVID-19?

 The University’s Safe Campus site instructs anyone with symptoms to contact their health care provider immediately.
-Students should contact Health Services with concerns about significant exposure.
-If someone tests positive with COVID-19, health care or public health officials will contact the patient with additional information.
+Students should contact Health Service with concerns about significant exposure.
 We have developed plans in the event that one or more individuals become sick, which include options like moving courses to remote learning environments.

 How will the university track positive COVID-19 cases and exposure?